WID Teaching Resources for Faculty

 - GW Dept. of Political Science, Writing Support

 More Tips on Writing Across the Curriculum

-Colorado State University's Writing Across the Curriculum (WAC) Clearinghouse shares similarities with GW's WID program, with WAC emphasizing writing-to-learn in any area of the curriculum, and WID focusing on specifically disciplinary forms of writing.
+WID and WAC (Writing Across the Curriculum) are twins of sorts, with WAC emphasizing writing-to-learn in any area of the curriculum, with WID focusing on specifically disciplinary forms of writing.
+But they share much in their approaches to pedagogy.
+Colorado State University's WAC Clearinghouse shares similarities with GW's WID program, with WAC emphasizing writing-to-learn in any area of the curriculum, and WID focusing on specifically disciplinary forms of writing.
 But they share much in their approaches to pedagogy.
 The WAC Clearinghouse gathers the knowledge of the oldest professional organization of faculty teaching writing at every level of undergraduate education.
 See especially:

 Topics on the WAC's faculty tip sheets page include: